 When your property consists of residents who are of a similar age, it makes the planning process easier—you can focus on targeting a specific demographic.
 For example, an apartment community near a college campus could plan events with free food and giveaways that meet the needs of students on a budget.
 This type of event would likely benefit a large portion of your community’s population.

 Yet, when a property is home to a wide range of ages, it’s crucial to focus your efforts on the group you’re hoping to connect with the most.
 This could include a variety of occasions, for older-generation tenants, young professionals, families with kids, and so on.
 Additionally, you should aim to offer an event that can appeal to all of your tenants.

-When mapping out upcoming events, be sure to keep the time of year in mind.
+When mapping out upcoming resident events, be sure to keep the time of year in mind.
 This may seem obvious to consider, but the attitudes and behaviors of your tenants will be affected by the weather—which you can use to your advantage.
 During the colder months of the year, consider offering events that are more social in nature to get tenants out of the “winter blues.”
 Indoor beach parties or cookouts are just two quick ideas for shaking off Jack Frost.